HTStudio/The-Wandering-Earth/README.md

 #
 # Press W,A,S,D to Move
 # Press Shift to Speed up
-# You can edit keyboard bindings in options-control
+# Edit keyboard bindings in options-control